 What do you gain as an intern?

-Interns and fellows will gain experience working with experts in a small R&D foundation as well as an understanding of the drug development process, from the discovery of a new medicine all the way to the challenges of ensuring patient access.
+Interns will gain experience working with experts in a small R&D foundation as well as an understanding of the drug development process, from the discovery of a new medicine all the way to the challenges of ensuring patient access.

 Are you eligible for an MMV internship?